TheArkive/ahk-pi/README.md

 * WILL NOT run two versions of AutoHotkey side-by-side.
 * WILL NOT create a separate `.ahk2` extension or any other extension besides `.ahk`.
 * WILL NOT automatically download new verstions.
-* MAY NOT fully register certain aspects of file associations until after user selection.

 The user may be prompted to specify a program to associate before everything works nicely.
+This shouldn't happen.
 I haven't has this problem yet.
 Let me know if you do.

 Some of these features may change or be added in the future.